 One of the smallest indoor gardening pests, spider mites can also be one of the most devastating to your plants.

-Spider mites are not only hard to see with the naked eye, there are also a variety of species within the mite family.
-The rate at which these bugs reproduce is incredibly fast, making swift action a necessity.
+There are also a variety of spider mite species within the mite family.
+The rate at which these bugs reproduce is incredibly fast.

 This is why following a grow checklist, and checking your plants thoroughly on a consistent basis is so important.